 Modern businesses are awash in marketing data and analytics.
 Multiple technologies exist to tackle this tenacious task, but it’s often approached with an efficiency mindset, rather than a mindset focused on effectiveness.
 You might think you need machine learning and data engineers to properly handle the reams of data coming at your teams, but there are marketing data management platforms that can leverage your team’s current abilities without adding to your line items.

-Another area to improve upon in times of economic downturn are the analytics tools and tech you use to collect, collate, and combine data into marketing dashboards and report presentations.
+Another area to improve upon in times of economic downturn are the analytics tools and tech you use to collect, collate, and combine data into dashboards for marketing and report presentations.

 Despite the many machine learning and marketing automation platforms on offer, many marketing teams are still hand wrangling and cleaning their data through a FrankenStack patchwork of platforms, using third-party data from social media, Microsoft Excel, Powerpoint, Google Analytics, Data Studio, and many other tools to generate performance reports on a monthly basis.